5 Common Elements of a Winning Game Plan

 If a goal is listed, then it is a priority.
 And, if it is a priority, there must be a commitment of dollars and time.
 If a Strategic Plan contains an unfunded mandate, send it to the sideline.

 Every deliverable in a Strategic Plan should be assigned a person responsible for making it happen (and when).
-The team captain marshals the measureable outcome, and is graded accordingly.
+The team captain marshals the measurable outcome and is graded accordingly.

 Finally, one other extra point.